Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: Modular graphs of groups

-The group $\Ga_v=\PGL_2(R_v)$ is a geometrically finite lattice by for instance \cite{Paulin04b}.\footnote{See for instance \cite{BasLub01} for a profusion of geometrically infinite lattices in simplicial trees.} The set of bounded parabolic fixed points of $\Ga_v$ is exactly $\PP_1(K)\subset \partial_\infty\XX_v$, and the set of conical limit points of $\Ga_v$ is $\PP_1(K_v)-\PP_1(K)$.
+The group $\Ga_v=\PGL_2(R_v)$ is a geometrically finite lattice\footnote{See Section \ref{subsec:trees} for a definition and for instance \cite{BasLub01} for a profusion of geometrically infinite lattices in simplicial trees.} by for instance \cite{Paulin04b}.
+The set of bounded parabolic fixed points of $\Ga_v$ is exactly $\PP_1(K)\subset \partial_\infty \XX_v$, and the set of conical limit points of $\Ga_v$ is $\PP_1(K_v)-\PP_1(K)$.

 Let us denote by $\widehat{\Ga_v\bs\XX_v}= (\Ga_v\bs \XX_v)\sqcup \E_v$ Freudenthal's compactification of $\Ga_v \bs\XX_v$ by its finite set of ends $\E_v$, see \cite{Freudenthal31}.
 This set of ends is indeed finite, in bijection with $\Ga_v\bs\PP_1(K)$ by the map which associates to $z\in \Ga_v\bs\PP_1(K)$ the end towards which the cuspidal ray $h_z$ converges.
 See for instance \cite{Serre83} for a geometric interpretation of $\E_v$ in terms of the curve ${\bf C}$.